grzegorzpokorski/shopping-cart/README.md

 ## 📍 Purpose of creating this app:

 Learn how to use useReducer hook in action.
 Test how it is when components are organised in atomic design methodology.
-Learn to write unit tests.
+Learn to write unit and e2e tests.

 ## 🛠️ Used tools and technologies: